 11) I’m scarily well prepared for the zombie apocalypse

 Obviously I intend to be one of the people not turned into one of the shambling undead so I’ve spent more time than is probably healthy thinking of the best way to survive the apocalypse including escape routes, weaponry and what I’d pack in my bug-out bag*.

 * An axe, a wind-up radio, my glasses (plus a spare pair), a penknife, a maglite, a lighter, penicillin, a map of the UK, water and water purifying tablets, warm layers and my house keys in case you were wondering.

 I’m not a person who coos over babies, but when I see a puppy or small dog in the park I’m beside myself – especially if it’s wearing a neckerchief or sweater!
 I would so love a little dog of my own but because I love my freedom, think you need to put a lot of time into training, and I travel quite a lot, I won’t get one until I’m much older and have decided to settle somewhere.

 These are the types of dogs that really rock my world though:

 13) I’m uneducated

-I run two other small online businesses as well as the VA Handbook site and I only got five GCSE’s and one A-Level.
+I only got five GCSE’s and one A-Level.
 I didn’t go to university but I’m resourceful, resilient, adaptable, constantly learning and I’ve always been determined to achieve whatever I set my mind to.